Curriculum Mindset Session

 • Develop lifelong literacy skills

-If you’ll keep these 2 tips in mind when teaching phonemes, you are going to be the majority of the way there as far as keeping bad habits out of this skill and laying a strong foundation of proper letter sounds that your child can build on later for reading and spelling and literacy, which is what this is all about.
+If you keep these 2 tips in mind when following the curriculum lesson plans, you are going to be a majority of the way there as far as keeping bad habits out of this skill and laying a strong foundation of proper letter sounds that your child can build on later for reading, spelling, and literacy, which is what this is all about.

-You’ll give your child awesome skills that are going to make it so much easier for them later on.
-So I hope you enjoy this week’s lesson plan.
+You'll give your child awesome skills that will make it much easier for them later on.
+So I hope you enjoy this week's lesson plan.
 Maybe go back and review the letter sounds that you've learned so far, and just run through all of them and make sure that you feel confident in how you're pronouncing them, and apply these two tips.

 We'll see you next time.